costela/hcloud-ip-floater/README.md

 It's also possible to provide a `configMapGenerator` called `hcloud-ip-floater-config-env` with the non-secret options listed in the [configuration options](#configuration-options) section below.

+⚠ in order for the controller to attach IPs to the hcloud nodes, the k8s nodes **must** use the same names as in hcloud.

 ## Configuration options

 Either as command line arguments or environment variables.